Tuesday, September 13, 2011

 chanterelle harvest

 Above, proof of chanterelles.
 Yes, I rinse my mushrooms (when necessary), because I saw a video of a real live chef trying to figure out once and for all if it mattered if you washed your mushrooms (since most of them have a lot of liquid in them anyway), and he sautéed washed and great un-washed mushrooms at the same time, side by side, and declared that he couldn't find any difference.
+Anyway dry-sautéing them seems to be the way go with chanterelles, there they are in a pan gently sizzling away with no oil or butter or anything, and suddenly they release a whole bunch of liquid, then you add your fat and finish cooking them.
+That's just how it is.

 Below, a sprawled-out napping squirrel, July 31, one of the very hot days.